The Omen, 1976

 Don’t be confused by the Director’s Commentary on the DVD which claims that Christopher Wren is buried in the churchyard (he’s still, as far as I know, in St Paul’s Cathedral).
 The grounds are the last resting place of John Tradescant (c1570-1638), the first great gardener and plant-hunter in British history.
 His magnificent tomb is now the centrepiece of a knot garden, planted with the flowers which would have grown in his London garden four centuries ago.

-The Omen location: Ambassador Thorn tries to kill his son: St Peter's Church, Laleham Road, Staines, Greater London
+The Omen location: Ambassador Thorn tries to kill his son: St Peter's Church, Laleham Road, Staines, Surrey

-The church, in which Thorn is finally thwarted after being convinced of the diabolical origins of young Damien, is St Peter's, Laleham Road, Staines, Greater London.
+The church, in which Thorn is finally thwarted after being convinced of the diabolical origins of young Damien, is St Peter's, Laleham Road, Staines, Surrey.

 The Omen location: Damien at the Ambassador's funeral: American Military Cemetery, Brookwood Cemetery, Brookwood, Surrey

 In the creepy final scene, Damien attends the funeral of the Ambassador at the American Military Cemetery section of Brookwood Cemetery, Cemetery Pales, Brookwood, Surrey – once the country’s largest cemetery.